ksu-cs-textbooks/cis400/content/D-milestones-f21/09-milestone-7.md

     1. `PropertyChanged` events for `Subtotal`, `Tax`, and `Total` when the item's `Price` changes
     2. A `PropertyChanged` event for `Calories` when the item's `Calories` changes

 You may either write your collection class from scratch, or inherit from one of the existing collections and provide the extra functionality (such as `ObservableCollection`).
+Each of these approaches has its strengths and drawbacks.

 {{% notice warning %}}
 When implementing the `INotifyCollectionChanged` interface, you must supply a <a href="https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.notifycollectionchangedeventargs?view=net-5.0" target="_blank">`NotifyCollectionChangedEventArgs` object</a> that describes the change to the collection.
 This class has multiple constructors, and you must select the correct one, or your code will cause a runtime error when the event is invoked.